DETAILED ACTION

 A method of calculating solar radiation numerical data based on a fixed slope angle, the method comprising:

-receiving solar radiation numerical data; (the act of receiving the data is insignificant extra-solution activity in the form of mere data gathering as per MPEP 2106.05(g), the data itself is explicitly numerical and is later used for mathematical calculations)
+receiving solar radiation numerical data with a spatial resolution. wherein the solar radiation numerical data with the spatial resolution includes a first direct solar radiation and a first scattered solar radiation; (the act of receiving the data is insignificant extra-solution activity in the form of mere data gathering as per MPEP 2106.05(g), the data itself is explicitly numerical and is later used for mathematical calculations)

-applying a fixed slope angle to the detailed terrain information to calculate a global radiation; and (this is performing mathematical calculations with geometry and physics equations to generate numerical results)
+applying a fixed slope angle to the detailed terrain information with the 100 m resolution to calculate a global radiation; and (this is performing mathematical calculations with geometry and physics equations to generate numerical results)

-dividing the global radiation on the basis of at least one of a grid, a season, a month, a time of day, and a fixed slope angle to generate average data. (this is partitioning data based on mathematical relationships and using other numerical values to generate numerical output data).
+generating average data by dividing the global radiation on the basis of at least one of a grid, a season, a month, a time of day, and a fixed slope angle; and (this is partitioning data based on mathematical relationships and using other numerical values to generate numerical output data).

 This judicial exception is not integrated into a practical application.
 In particular, the claim only recites the following additional elements: 1) mere instructions to apply the exception using generic computer components (the computer of claim 8 and the units of claim 7), and 2) insignificant extra-solution activity in the form of mere data gathering (receiving numerical data).
 The computer is recited at a high-level of generality (i.e., as a generic computer or unit performing a generic computer function of executing instructions and storing data) such that it amounts no more than mere instructions to apply the exception using a generic computer component.
 Accordingly, this additional element does not integrate the abstract idea into a practical application because it does not impose any meaningful limits on practicing the abstract idea.
 The specification that data is received is only tangentially linked to the calculation and analysis steps, and does not meaningfully limit the claim.
 The claim is directed to an abstract idea.